less/less-docs/content/features/variables.md

 @base-color: red;
 ```

-This works fine - base-color is overidden and dark-color is a dark red.
+This works fine because of [Lazy Loading](#variables-feature-lazy-loading) - base-color is overidden and dark-color is a dark red.